César Jiménez (baseball): Philadelphia Phillies

 In December 2012, Jiménez signed a minor league contract with the Philadelphia Phillies.
 He began the year in Triple-A Lehigh Valley, where he pitched in 36 games before earning a promotion to Philadelphia.
 He went 4–2 with a 3.12 ERA and 3 saves with the IronPigs, striking out 64 in 66.1 innings.
 On August 6, Jiménez was called up to replace the suspended Antonio Bastardo.
 Jiménez finished the season with Philadelphia.
 In 19 games with the Phillies, he went 1–1 with a 3.71 ERA, striking out 11 in 17 innings.
 On October 16, Jiménez was outrighted off the 40-man roster, and he elected minor league free agency.

 On November 16, Jiménez signed a minor league deal with Philadelphia that included an invitation to spring training.
 He was designated for assignment on June 6, 2014.
 He was called back up by the Phillies on August 1, 2014.
 Jiménez signed a new one-year deal with the Phillies on October 23, 2014 He was designated for assignment by the Phillies on April 12, 2015.
 He was later called back up and designated for assignment again in August.

 Milwaukee Brewers

 Jiménez was claimed off waivers by the Milwaukee Brewers on August 21, 2015.
+In 16 appearances for Milwaukee, he compiled a 3.66 ERA with 21 strikeouts across 19 2/3 innings pitched.
+On November 2, Jiménez was removed from the 40–man roster and sent outright to the Triple–A Colorado Springs Sky Sox, after which he elected free agency.

+Jiménez re-signed with Milwaukee on a new minor league contract with an invitation to spring training on January 22, 2016.

 Rimini Baseball Club

 Jimenéz signed with the Rimini Baseball Club of the Italian Baseball League for the 2016 season.
-He became a free agent following the season.
+He became a free agent following the season without appearing in a game.

 Nettuno Baseball Club

 Jimenéz signed with the Nettuno Baseball Club of the Italian Baseball League for the 2017 season.
 He became a free agent following the season.
+In 9 games (2 starts) 31.2 innings he went 1-0 with a 1.71 ERA with 47 strikeouts and 2 saves.

 T&A San Marino

 Jiménez signed with the T&A San Marino of the Italian Baseball League for the 2018 season.
+He became a free agent following the season.
+In 17 games (8 starts) 51.2 innings he went 3-3 with a 2.79 ERA with 73 strikeouts and 2 saves.

 Generales de Durango

 On May 14, 2019, Jiménez signed with the Generales de Durango of the Mexican League.
 He was released on June 1, 2019.
+In 4 games (3 starts) 7 innings he struggled immensely going 0-3 with a 18.00 ERA and 5 strikeouts.

+Coaching career

+On January 15, 2024, Jiménez was named pitching coach for the Miami Marlins Dominican Summer League affiliate DSL Marlins for the 2024 season.